 You should position the blind strategically (no way, Sherlock!).
 Near a feeder plot or water source, for example.

 Ideally, you would spend some time and get to know the area.
 Look around for tracks, note the usual wind direction.
-Place some trail cameras months in advance and regularly check the footage.
+Place some trail cameras months in advance and check the footage on a regular basis.

 If possible, place the ground blind downwind of where you expect the animals would appear.
 In other words - you want the wind blowing in your face.